How this CA(SA) became a CFO of a large NPO within 3 years of qualifying by making bold purpose driven decisions

 I grew up in a household of three boys, as the middle child.

-My parents felt strongly about education and made many sacrifices to ensure that we all received a good one.
-Even though receiving an education was the priority, they also encouraged us to develop other skills and explore activities such as sport, art and leadership.
+Even though receiving an education was the priority, they also encouraged us to develop other skills and explore activities such as sports, art, and leadership.

-My father was in the navy.
+My father was in the Navy.
 This meant that we moved relatively often to the various posts that he was sent to.

 Moving around made it difficult to ever feel settled but it definitely taught me to be adaptable and open-minded.
 Moreover, it developed my resilience.